 Lawyers may take client files and documents without specific client consent only in order to protect client interests while waiting for client confirmation on whether the client wants to go with the departing attorney or stay with the firm.
-If a client's interests could be prejudiced by leaving a firm without, for instance, covering a hearing scheduled that week, or filing an appeal due that week, the departing lawyer, who has had primary or significant client contact, may take documents/files in order to protect the clients'

-interests.
-However, such files should be returned promptly to the firm if the client ultimately informs everyone that they want their file to stay with the firm.
+If a client's interests could be prejudiced by leaving a firm without, for instance, covering a hearing scheduled that week, or filing an appeal due that week, the departing lawyer, who has had primary or significant client contact, may take documents/files in order to protect the clients' interests.
+However, such Publication of the State Bar of Arizona © 2017 All Rights Reserved. files should be returned promptly to the firm if the client ultimately informs everyone that they want their file to stay with the firm.